cjwest13/Capstone/README.md

 # KioskCapstone
-This repository holds everything related to the Kiosk Capstone project
+This repository holds everything related to the Kiosk Capstone controller